j-easy/easy-rules/site/user-guide/rules-engine.md

 The `skipOnFirstAppliedRule` parameter tells the engine to skip next rules when a rule is applied.

-The `skipOnFirstfailedRule` parameter tells the engine to skip next rules when a rule fails.
+The `skipOnFirstFailedRule` parameter tells the engine to skip next rules when a rule fails.

 The `rulePriorityThreshold` parameter tells the engine to skip next rules if priority exceeds the defined threshold.